theupdateframework/taps/tap3.md

           // ignore target files that are not signed off by a
           // "min_roles_in_agreement" of roles in this delegation.
           <b>"min_roles_in_agreement": 1,</b>

+          // We can specify the names of multiple roles, each of which is
+          // associated with its own keys and a threshold number of keys.
+          // However, we can still specify the name of a single role.
           "roleinfo": [
             {
             // This role must sign them using all 3 of these keys.